 The Snowy Mountains http://www.snowymountains.com.au

 There are also many choices with holiday accommodation.
-You can rent a furnished house and also available are serviced accommodation, hotels, motels, caravan parks and camping sites.
+You can rent a furnished house and also available are serviced accommodation, hotels, motels, caravan parks, and camping sites.
 Camping for children can be a lot of fun for them in the warmer months.
 Full of adventure and exploration.
-It’s also a enjoyable and rewarding learning experience for them.
+It’s also an enjoyable and rewarding learning experience for them.
 Just make sure you are all aware (but not alarmed) of the dangers.
 Many Australian species are poisonous.
 See our section on Children for more information.

 Please be aware that driving on Australian country and outback roads can be dangerous at dawn and dusk because this is the time that kangaroos move about.
 It’s best to avoid driving at these times but if it’s not possible then try to slow down.
-This will give you a bit more time to brake.
+This will give you a bit more time to break.
 Kangaroos stop and freeze when they see approaching vehicles.
-Hitting one can cause a serious accident, injuries and even fatalities.
+Hitting one can cause a serious accident, injuries, and even fatalities.